jake-a-ward/prospect/README.md

 <div prospect-view name="myView" />
 ~~~~

 In your controller, you can change the URL however you want, and the view will update automatically.
-One way would be to use location:
+One way would be to use $location:
 ~~~~
 $location.path('/subview');
 $location.search('param', 12345);